 Early growers also discovered peach orchards located east of Mount Garfield were more consistently protected from spring frosts.
 The effect of early morning downslope wind from De Beque Canyon, referred to as "the million-dollar wind," diminishes as the Grand Valley spreads out west of Mt.
 Garfield, which is why Palisade is the Peach Capital of Colorado.

-Photo Courtsey: Museums of the West, Duncan Washington Collection
+Photo Courtsey: Museums of the Western Colorado, Palisade Library abundant harvest.

 TOP SIX PEACH GROWING STATES